swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 ```

 These CIs usually take 10 minutes in tests and 14 minutes 30 seconds for deployments in [Penny](https://github.com/vapor/penny-bot).
 That's too much time wasted waiting.
-How can we improve these CI times?
+How can you improve these CI times?

 ![Tests CI Initial State](tests-ci-initial.png)
 ![Deployment CI Initial State](deploy-ci-initial.png)

-## Speed Up Your CI Using actions/cache
+## Use caching

-Luckily for us, GitHub provides an [official cache action](https://github.com/actions/cache) that we can leverage in our CI.
+Luckily for you, GitHub provides an [official caching action](https://github.com/actions/cache) that you can leverage in our CI.
-For this, we need to make sure we cache SwiftPM's `.build` directory after our builds have succeeded, so the next build can restore that same cache for faster build times.
+For this, you need to make sure you cache SwiftPM's `.build` directory after your builds have succeeded, so the next build can restore those build artifacts for faster build times.
 It'll look like this in the tests CI:

 ```diff